m1ckeyyy/ToDo-List/README.md

 # ToDo-List

-Simple ToDo List using Vanilla JS, CSS.
+Simple ToDo List using HTML/CSS/JS with LocalStorage.

 How to use:
 - Add task by typing in the name and press ➕